mlaurijsse/linux-mpu9150/README.md

 The numbers shown are min|current|max for each of the axes.

-What you want to do is slowly move the RPi/imu through all orientations in 3-axes.
+What you want to do is slowly move the RPi/imu through all orientations in three dimensions.
 Slow is the the key.
 We are trying to measure gravity only and sudden movements will induce unwanted accelerations.

 The values will update whenever there is a change in one of the min/max